-- Administrative Committee members, working group members and officers (i.e. treasurer, recording clerk, etc.) approached to see whether they wish to continue to serve. - Friends contacted for Housekeeping and Kitchen Liaison duties and to serve as reporter to The Canadian Friend.
+- Administrative Committee members, working group members and officers (i.e. treasurer, recording clerk, etc.) approached to see whether they wish to continue to serve. - Friends contacted for Housekeeping and Kitchen Liaison duties.
 Normally effort is made to rotate these tasks around the Board so that everyone serves at least once for one of the tasks.
-It is helpful to have continuity with kitchen liaison. - Report written for the Board listing CFSC Nominating Committee activities since March and administrative committee members, working group members and officers who wish to continue to serve.
-This list is to be sent to the General Secretary for inclusion in the Board docket that is emailed to members around mid-October. - Nominations report for the Annual General Meeting also prepared.
+It is helpful to have continuity with Kitchen Liaison. - Report written for the Board listing CFSC Nominating Committee activities since March and administrative committee members, working group members and officers who wish to continue to serve.
+This list is to be sent to the General

+- Secretary for inclusion in the Board docket that is emailed to members around mid-October. - Nominations report for the Annual General Meeting also prepared.
 This report lists names of all the Friends named as members of CFSC by CYM who are brought forward to appointment as the Board of CFSC.
 In addition, the officers of CFSC are named in this report (but not in the report to the Board).